Paul Secon Sompex Pendant Lamp

 Manufacturer: Sompex GmbH & Co.
 KG, Werftstraße 20-22, 40549 Düsseldorf, Germany.
 Before: Sompex Licht und Form, Rolf O. Burghard KG.

-Other versions: Made in many variations.
+Other versions: This Paul Secon Sompex pendant lamp was made in many variations.
 All made of acrylic, sometimes coloured, and nylon fishing wire.

 Sompex also sold lamps produced by Rotaflex.
 More info over here.